This store requires javascript to be enabled for some features to work correctly.

 Leonidas left his shops to his nephew, who seemed more motivated than ever.
 Basilio wanted to make luxury products which everyone could afford.
 Leonidas never wanted to turn its pralines into a scarce product by raising the prices; instead, it increased production to keep the prices low.

+1970 - On the 2nd April, Basilio passed away and he left Confiserie Leonidas to his brothers and sisters.
 Jean Kesdekoglu-Kestekides took over and after a while his daughter Maria Kesdekoglu-Kestekides started to help out.
 From that moment, things really took off for Leonidas.
 The pralines were sold in Belgium, the Netherlands, Luxembourg, Germany, Greece and the United Kingdom.

 Until 1983 the price of Leonidas pralines was capped by the Belgian government – just like bread and milk prices.
 This is because Leonidas chocolates were considered a basic need.